 - The Chronicle of Evidence-Based Mentoring – A national online source for sharing new findings and ideas about youth mentoring.
 The goal of the Chronicle is to encourage active dialogue around evidence-based practice in youth mentoring in ways that improve the practice of youth mentoring.
-The site includes Mentoring U Podcasts on a variety of research-related topics.
+The site includes Mentoring Webinars and Podcasts on a variety of research-related topics.

 Research from the National Mentoring Partnership – A rich collection of resources and publications produced by MENTOR and its affiliate mentoring partnerships over the past 25 years.

 - The Role of Risk: Mentoring Experiences and Outcomes for Youth with Varying Risk Profiles presents findings from the first large-scale study to examine how the levels and types of risk youth face may influence their relationships with program-assigned mentors and the benefits they derive from these relationships.
 Among the findings, researchers found that the strongest benefit of mentoring was a reduction in symptoms of depression, particularly noteworthy given that almost one in four youth reported high levels of depressive symptoms.
 The report is a Public/Private Ventures Project funded by the Gates Foundation.